 Dante Alighieri (ca. 1265-1321) is perhaps the most famous Italian poet ever.
 He is best known for his Divina Commedia (Divine Comedy), which consists of three parts: Hell (or Inferno), Purgatory and Paradise.
-Although Dante was born and raised in Florence and can be considered one of the most important Florentines in history, he had to spend the last twenty years of his life in exile.
+Although Dante was born and raised in Florence and can be considered one of the most important Florentines in history, he had to spend the last nineteen years of his life in exile.
 That is why his final resting place is not in Florence, but some 100 kilometres further to the northeast, in Ravenna.
 Now that I have mentioned Dante several times on this website (here, here and here), it is about time I discussed his tomb in Ravenna.

 Thirteenth and fourteenth century Italy was torn by a seemingly endless conflict between the Guelfs on the one hand and the Ghibellines on the other.
 I do not think it is useful to analyse this conflict in detail here, so I will just confine myself to the most essential aspects.
 The Guelfs basically supported the Pope, while the Ghibellines supported the Holy Roman emperor.
-In Florence, there were both supporters of the Guelf and of the Ghibelline parties.
+In Florence, there were supporters of both the Guelf and of the Ghibelline parties.
 Each faction had its own headquarters, its own army and its own political structure.
 The Guelfs dominated the city until 1260, when Florence suffered an ignominious defeat against Siena on the battlefield.
 After this so-called Battle of Montaperti, the Ghibelline faction took control of Florence, only to lose it again some six years later.
 When a Guelf Florence and its ally Charles of Anjou defeated Siena at the Battle of Colle Val d’Elsa in 1269, the Florentine Guelfs consolidated their hold on the city, never to lose it again.

 As happens so often in history, once a common enemy has been defeated, former allies start fighting each other.
 After their victory over the Ghibellines, the Florentine Guelfs split into two new factions, the Neri (‘Blacks’) and the Bianchi (‘Whites’).
 Dante was a member of the Whites and happened to find himself on the losing side.
 The Blacks got support from Pope Bonifatius VIII (1294-1303) and managed to bring down the Whites in 1301.
 The White leaders were punished and Dante was exiled in 1302.
 The poet wandered through Italy for many years, staying in many places, for instance Verona and – presumably – Lucca.
 He finally settled in Ravenna in 1318, where he finished his Divine Comedy.
-Dante Alighieri died in 1321 and was buried in Ravenna.
+Dante Alighieri died in 1321 after a mission to Venice and was buried in Ravenna.
 His tomb can be found next to the San Francesco church.

 The San Francesco